Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS  Lower Level - Asymmetric encryption.md

 - It provides the same level of security as traditional DH but with **much smaller keys** (e.g., a 256-bit ECDH key is roughly equivalent in strength to a 3072-bit DH key), making it much faster and more suitable for mobile devices.

 - [https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman)

 ---
-Here is a comprehensive, enriched transcription of the provided lecture slides on RSA.

----